Don't make any more mistakes with your choice of prepositions ❌

 The determiner of these nouns will be an "l'".

-Conversely, in words that begin with an aspirated "h", there will be an impact on the link.
+Conversely, in words beginning with an aspirated "h", there will be an impact on the link.

 "Height" is a word that begins with an aspirated "h".